tbensky/npct/README.md

 	* Leaving it on all night at home reveals a neighbor turing on an "Oral B toothbrush" twice a day.

-	* This line should be commented out in contact tracer use and is in the binary [file to flash](https://github.com/tbensky/npct/blob/master/npct/build/npct.bin).
+	* This line should be commented out in contact tracer use and is so in the binary [file to flash](https://github.com/tbensky/npct/blob/master/npct/build/npct.bin).

+* Name logging algorithm

-	* The logging algorithm is a circular buffer that starts kicking out the oldest name at 5,000 (seems like one can malloc 100,000 bytes on the stock ESP32 partition OK).
-It'll also maintain a simple count for repeated incoming names, and won't allow the same name to be logged (or counted) until *some other* name comes in first.
+	* The logging algorithm is a circular buffer that starts kicking out the oldest name at when 5,000 are stored (seems like one can safely `malloc` 100,000 bytes on the stock ESP32 partition).

+	* It'll also maintain a simple count for repeated incoming names.

+	* It won't allow the same name to be logged (or counted) again, until *some other* name comes in first.

+	* For each name, 20 bytes are needed: 16 for the ID + 2 for the health code + 2 for the occurrence count (from above: 100,000/20 = 5,000 possible name stored).